facebookexperimental/conjugate_estimators/README.md

 rg denominator approaches 0.
 The rg formula is maximally stable when sensitivity = specificity = 1, which is the case when labels are perfectly accurate.
 Therefore, we want the CI derived from the Beta distribution to grow wider as (sensitivity + specificity)/2 approaches 0.5 from 0 or 1.

 The relationship between average accuracy and # of bits per label is visualized in the graph below.

 <img width="695" alt="Screenshot 2024-11-05 at 12 44 57 PM" src="https://github.com/user-attachments/assets/975f7141-6ed6-4327-9035-052b419fbc51">

-See the [CONTRIBUTING](CONTRIBUTING.md) file for how to help out.

 ## License
 Conjugate Estimators is MIT licensed, as found in the LICENSE file.